isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/Pre FEM Preparations.md

 the meeting itself takes place.&nbsp; This involves preparing the meeting’s participants, materials, and ensuring that the room is properly set-up and ready with relevant resources for an effective FEM.</p>
+<p>A <strong>skilful facilitator</strong> for FEM is important for a successful
+FEM.
+Some skills facilitators should develop include active listening, goal-setting, planning, chairing a meeting and time-keeping. &nbsp;&nbsp;</p>
 <h3><strong>a) Preparing the Participants</strong></h3>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">